 Table Of Content

 How To Control Frizzy Hair?
-Step-by-Step Routine
+Step-by-Step Frizz Management Routine

 Frizz occurs when the hair cuticle lifts and absorbs moisture from the air.
 When your hair suffers from dryness or is damaged, it absorbs more water, causing swelling and uneven texture.
 A targeted frizzy hair treatment routine focusing on smoothing and sealing the cuticle is the solution.
 Here’s how to control frizzy hair in simple, effective steps.